-- 6.18 Approximately 65% of the population are exposed to noise levels above the World Health Organisation guideline levels.
+- 6.20 Approximately 65% of the population are exposed to noise levels above the World Health Organisation guideline levels.
 Road transport is the most dominant and extensive source of environmental noise.
-Low Noise surfacing can significantly reduce road traffic noise levels at source. - 6.19 Figure 6.5 shows the approximate lengths of road that have been resurfaced with 'low noise' asphalt over the previous 5 years.
-In total, there has been approximately 680km of 'low noise' asphalt laid in West Yorkshire since the year 2000.
-A total of 273km, including nearly 7km of motorway network, has been laid between since 2005/6 with just over 68km of this being laid during 2008/09.
+Low Noise surfacing can significantly reduce road traffic noise levels at source. - 6.21 Figure 6.5 shows the approximate lengths of road that have been resurfaced with 'low noise' asphalt over the previous 5 years.
+In total, there has been approximately 761km of 'low noise' asphalt laid in West Yorkshire since the year 2000.
+347km has been laid during the LTP2 period including 127km on the principal network, with just over 72km (21km on the principal network) of this being laid during the 2009/10 period.